 Do not take KALETRA if you are allergic to KALETRA or any of its ingredients, including lopinavir or ritonavir.
 Skin rashes, some of them severe, can occur in people who take KALETRA.
 Tell your doctor if you had a rash when you took another medicine for HIV or if you notice any skin rash when you take KALETRA.

-Serious problems can happen if you or your child take any of the medicines listed above with KALETRA.
+Serious problems can happen if you or your child takes any of the medicines listed above with KALETRA.

 What should I tell my doctor before taking KALETRA?

 KALETRA may not be right for you.
-Tell your doctor about all of your medical conditions, including if you have any heart problems including if you have a condition called congenital long QT syndrome; have or had pancreas problems, or liver problems, including hepatitis B or hepatitis C; diabetes; hemophilia (people who take KALETRA may have increased bleeding); low potassium in your blood; or are pregnant or plan to become pregnant (it is not known if KALETRA will harm your unborn baby).
+Tell your doctor about all of your medical conditions, including if you have any heart problems, including if you have a condition called congenital long QT syndrome; have or had pancreas problems, liver problems, including hepatitis B or hepatitis C, diabetes, hemophilia (people who take KALETRA may have increased bleeding), or low potassium in your blood; or are pregnant or plan to become pregnant.

 KALETRA should not be taken once daily if you take carbamazepine (Carbatrol®, Epitol®, Equetro®, Tegretol®), phenobarbital (Luminal®), phenytoin (Dilantin®, Phenytek®), efavirenz (Atripla®, Sustiva®), nevirapine (Viramune®), or nelfinavir (Viracept®).